brarbrb/Synthetic-data/README.md

 │  ├─prepare_datasets.py            - frames we picked as pseudo_labels in refinement step
 │  └─ runs_refined/
 |
-├─ inference/
+├─ final_model_eval/
-│  ├─ predict.py                 - image inference
+│  ├─ results_refined_on_small.mp4       - labels we got after Phase 3 refinements.
+Note it run on lower qulity video so the the performance is worse!
-│  └─ video.py                   - video inference (OpenCV)
+│  └─ predictions/
+|     └─ annotated_image.png          - annotated images after  Phase 3 refinements
 |
+| final_model_eval/predictions
 ├─ rendered_imgs_exampless/  - folder with examples of different renderings
 │  ├─ ...
 │  └─ images.png